matthiaskoenig/libsbgn-python/README.md

 # libsbgnpy : Python library for SBGN

-Python library to work with [SBGN](http://sbgn.github.io/sbgn/).
+Python library to work with the Systems Biology Graphical Notation ([SBGN](http://sbgn.github.io/sbgn/)).
 This library is based on the SBGN XML schema and supports reading, writing and validation of SBGN files.
 Python >=3.5 is supported.

 The initial library was generated using [generateDS](https://bitbucket.org/dkuhlman/generateds).
 Additional utility functions for reading, writing and rendering SBGN documents are provided.